JaguRom/Boulder-Agustin-Romero/README.md

 ## *Dependencias/ Dependencies:*

 - React Router: Se utilizo esta librería para crear las rutas de navegación que renderizan cada uno de los  componentes, agregandole dinamismo a la aplicación.
--
--React Router: This library was used to create the  navigational routes in charge of rendering each of the components, adding dinamism to the aplication.
+ React Router: This library was used to create the  navigational routes in charge of rendering each of the components, adding dinamism to the aplication.

 - Fontawesome: Los íconos utilizados en la applicación son componentes importados de esta librería.
--
-- Fontawesome: All icons used in the application are imported components of this library
+  Fontawesome: All icons used in the application are imported components of this library

 - Firebase: Se uso esta librería para utilizar la base de datos de Firebase, para almacenar el stock de la tienda y los datos del usuario.
--
-- Firebase: This library was used to operate Firebase´s database in order to store the shop´s item stock and user data.
+  Firebase: This library was used to operate Firebase´s database in order to store the shop´s item stock and user data.

 ## *Ejecución de la aplicación / Application execute :*